 Inner Authority

-For Leaders Navigating Transition
+For Individuals Navigating Transition

-What This Work Involves
+What This Work May Involve

 This is not problem-solving in the conventional sense.
-It is discernment—creating space to listen more closely to what is emerging and to respond with intention.
+It is discernment; creating space to listen more closely to what is emerging and to respond with intention.

 Who This Is For